galaxyyao/jplag/doc/en/JPLAG_FRONTEND_PACK.md

 in "src/main/java/jplag/java/JavaToken.java" and "src/main/java/jplag/java/JavaTokenConstants.java".

-After building the source with a simple "mvn compile", you can test the parser by invoking the main method of jplag.java.Parser with a Java file to parse as arguemtn:
+After building the source with a simple "mvn compile", you can test the parser by invoking the main method of jplag.java.Parser with a Java file to parse as argument:

 java -cp "antlr.jar;build" jplag.java.Parser src/main/java/jplag/java/Parser.java